FAQs about UU and UUCB

 I have difficulty hearing.
 Is there any listening device available for church services?

 Enhanced listening devices are available.
 Please ask an usher for assistance.
+We also have the Hearing Loop system that feeds audio directly into hearing aids.

 What is the significance of the flaming chalice?